YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 #### Tier Explanations:
 - Tier 0                : The best of the best, rivaled by few and matched by none.
-They set the bar for everyone else in one or more specific areas.
+They set the bar for everyone else in one or more specific areas, without their excellence being marred by some other flaw.
 - Tier 0.5              : Terrifyingly effective units with little to no real competition in their class or function, usually by virtue of exceptionally strong skills and statlines.
 - Tier 1                : Generally very effective units, albeit marred by some minor flaw that can be easily overlooked or fixed.
 - Tier 1.5              : Niche, quirky or plain but solid, these units can perform their roles well but will need to be handled with care.